mwittrien/BetterDiscordAddons/README.md

  - [Server Folders](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ServerFolders) - Adds the option to create pseudo folders that, click the folder to hide/display all folders between two folders.
 Easily gets broken by moving server icons.
  - [Show Hidden Channels](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) - Displays all hidden channels that can't be accessed due to role restrictions in a new category.
  - [Top Role Everywhere](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TopRoleEverywhere) - Adds the highest role of a user as a tag.
+ - [Write UpperCase](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/WriteUpperCase) - Changes the input in the textarea to uppercase.